 - He has run other businesses (or still does) so he has a lot of experience.

-- In my opinion, a lot of Jeff’s marketing is very cheesy and hyped (fast cars, big houses, ect… just doesn’t vibe with me).
+- In my opinion, a lot of Jeff’s marketing is very cheesy and hyped (acting, big houses, ect… just doesn’t vibe with me).

 - The same 3 eBooks I mentioned in the pros, in my opinion are very low quality reads (I read them all).